Configure SSO with OIDC

 <Tab title="System Console">

+Use this tab if you deploy W\&B with the W\&B Kubernetes Operator.
 The System Console is the successor to the System Settings page.
-It is available with the [W\&B Kubernetes Operator](/platform/hosting/self-managed/operator) based deployment.
+It's available with the [W\&B Kubernetes Operator](/platform/hosting/self-managed/operator) based deployment.

 1. Refer to [Access the W\&B Management Console](/platform/hosting/self-managed/operator#access-the-wb-management-console).